England: Salisbury short break

 - The prehistoric monument of Stonehenge as a bus tour from Salisbury (pay locally)

-This route features the following characteristics and interests: Villages and farms, Woods, Birdwatching, History
+This route features the following characteristics and interests: Villages and farms, Woods, Birdwatching, Dog friendly, Drive to route, History

 Plan a long enough stay to ensure you really get under the skin of this special city and its environs.
 Add this on to our Dorset walk - following in the footsteps of Thomas Hardy.